jdiehll/correcTIR/README.md

 🚀 Once your input data is in the correct format, you are ready to run the pipeline!
 You can now jump to the [Configuration File](#configuration-file) section to set up your processing for both Python package and GUI usage.

-_Note: TIR Post is optimized for handling data from individual sites one at a time._
+_Note: correcTIR is optimized for handling data from individual sites one at a time._

 ### Image Folder Structure & Naming